 Architecture

-Canton — the institutional blockchain
+Canton — the institutional settlement rail

-Canton is the privacy-preserving public blockchain for regulated finance.
+Canton is the privacy-preserving blockchain for regulated finance.
 Sub-transaction privacy.
 Atomic delivery-vs-payment.
 Instant finality.
 Run as a network of permissioned synchronizers and Super Validators by institutions, not by Boli.

 A federation of named, regulated institutions — Super Validators, synchronizers, and the Global Synchronizer Foundation